BAMresearch/bam-masterdata/docs/tutorials/getting_started.md

     This will allow your scripts to work without interruption and with a total control of conflictive lines.

-## Working with OBJECT references
+## Working with object references

-Some object types have properties that reference other objects in openBIS (data type `OBJECT`).
+Some object types have properties that reference other objects in openBIS (when data type is `OBJECT`).
 For example, an `Instrument` might have a `responsible_person` property that references a `Person` object.

-There are two ways to assign OBJECT properties:
+There are two ways to assign object references:

 ### 1. Using an Object Instance

-If you're creating objects in the same batch, you can directly reference the object instance:
+If you're creating objects in the same batch, you can directly reference the object instance.

 ```python
 from bam_masterdata.datamodel.object_types import Instrument